Prac-Sols/NLP/exp2.md

-## EXP 2
+# EXP 2
-### i) Sentence Segmentation Techniques:
+## i) Sentence Segmentation Techniques:
 1. **Aim:** Write a program for Sentence Segmentation Techniques.

 2. **Requirements:**
-    * Computer system with an intel i3/i5 CPU or above, and 4GB of ram or above.
+    * Computer system with an intel core i3/i5 CPU or above, and 4GB of ram or above.
     * Python 3.7 or above
     * nltk library